 Due to busy and sometimes erratic schedules, many nurses pursue online learning to advance their careers.
-That’s why Carson-Newman’s Online RN to MSN-FNP program offers flexibility and support, including clinical placements for most graduate-level clinical courses.
+That’s why Carson-Newman’s online MSN-FNP program offers flexibility and support, including clinical placements for most graduate-level clinical courses.
 Although working while in nursing school can be a challenge, here are several ways to help reduce stress while earning your degree.

 What Challenges Do Adult Learners Face?

 “Work-life balance”2 has become a buzzword employers toss around frequently.
 The concept covers the idea that workers should be able to have time for both family and work instead of overemphasizing a heavy work schedule.

 For nurses, busy schedules are a fact of life.
 Schedules can include 12-hour workdays, mandatory overtime, or five consecutive days a week.
 Many nurses are on-call, so days off may not be completely predictable, which can make it difficult to plan around work.

 Some employers are aware of the need for nurses to balance both work and family.
 Nevertheless, when health care facilities are understaffed, that balance is more difficult to maintain.

 Nurses continuing education often reassess how they manage their time when they add school to their commitments.
 Those working during nursing school find they are able to manage a hectic schedule and a heavy workload by staying organized.

 - Full-time work schedules with long or irregular work hours

 - Family time